iOS17/Jailbreak/README.md

-# iOS 17 - 17.3 Jailbreak Tools, Download, Status & Solutions(iOS 17.1.2)
+# iOS 17 - 17.3 Verified Jailbreak Tools, Download, Status & Solutions(iOS 17.1.3)

-Exploring iOS 17, iOS 17.2 - 17.3 (17.1.2) Jailbreak: Benefits, Status, Possibilities, and Future Impact
+Exploring iOS 17, iOS 17.1, iOS 17.2 - 17.3 (17.1.3) Jailbreak: Benefits, Status, Possibilities, and Future Impact

 ![Jailbreak IOS 17 and its beta serotonin, nako, misaka, Palera1n, unc0ver, chimera, checkm8, taurine, dopamine, xina17, xina, checkra1n ](https://github.com/iOS17/Jailbreak/assets/135683347/040ad272-8b9b-4eef-95f0-90d53217ef6b)

 ## Introduction:
 In the world of Apple's operating systems, iOS 17 has captured the attention of tech enthusiasts.
-Alongside its innovative features, users are curious about the possibilities and benefits of jailbreaking their iOS 17 devices.
-This comprehensive guide delves into the realm of iOS 17 jailbreak, discussing its advantages, status, preparation, safety measures, differences between tethered and untethered jailbreaks, best practices, prospects, and FAQs.
+Alongside its innovative features, users are curious about the possibilities and benefits of jailbreaking their iOS 17 - iOS 17.3 devices.
+This comprehensive guide delves into the realm of iOS 17, 17.1, 17.2, and 17.3 jailbreaks, discussing its advantages, status, preparation, safety measures, differences between tethered and untethered jailbreaks, best practices, prospects, and FAQs.
 Let's embark on this exciting journey!

 ### Latest Update:
 iOS & iPadOS 17.3 Beta 3 Released